dradenvandewind/GstH266Enc/README.md

-## GSTH266Enc: A Gstreamer Plugin for VVC Encoder
+## GSTH266Enc: A Gstreamer Plugin for VVC Encoder , Forked For Linux support
 An open-source GStreamer Plugin for VVC encoder (h266enc)

 This plugin is still under development and will continue to improve by:

 1. extending the API layer to support other known or future VVC encoder implementations
 2. exposing additional encoder properties
-3. extending support to other platforms (e.g. linux)
-4. ...
+3.

 ## Plugin Architecture
 Following is a pictorial representation of the Gstreamer plugin architecture